+Our report should not be distributed to parties other than the Nation or the Nation's members.
 Our opinion is not modified in respect of this matter.

-$Responsibilities\ of\ management\ and\ those\ charged\ with\ governance\ for\ the\ financial\ information$
+Responsibilities of management and those charged with governance for the financial information

-Management is responsible for the preparation of the financial information in accordance with the FRR; and for such internal control as management determines is necessary to enable the preparation of a schedule that is free from material misstatement, whether due to fraud or error.
+Management is responsible for the preparation of the financial information in accordance with the FRR, and for such internal control as management determines is necessary to enable the preparation of financial information that is free from material misstatement, whether due to fraud or error.